winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 Not trying to reinvent everything, but at least only porting my own code.

   * Perl and Day 14, but it's not fun to use :P
   * D and Day 16.
 Might pick an easier day, but D is really ok.
+(Did day08 on the 29th)
   * Rust and Day 22.
 I think I aced part 1, but not part 2.
   * C and Day 22.
-Again Part 2 is not my code, so I want to do another day in C.
+Again Part 2 is not my code, so I want to do another day in C. (Did day06 on the 28th)
   * Have a go (no pun intended) at the Day 09 Intcode VM in a few more languages and setups.

 #### Cancelled TODOs